paulinho-16/MEIC-AC/docs/1_business_understanding.md

 ### Business Goals

+- Quantificar

 Answer the question "To loan or not to loan?":
 Determine if a given loan will end successfully, given data about the clients (the accounts, transactions, loans already granted, credit cards issued and demographic information).

 ### Data Mining Goals

+- AUC minimo
+- Entender significado do AUC no contexto do problema

 Our goal is to build a model that uses available client data (the bank provides previous banking activity) to predict the likelihood of success of a loan for each client.